nishojib/kupolog/frontend/README.md

 To run the app locally follow the steps:

-1. Make sure there is a `.env` file in the root of the `client`.
+1. Make sure there is a `.env` file in the root of the `frontend`.
 You can copy `.env.example` and rename to `.env`.
 Add the values for each item in the file.
 2. Run the dev command.

 ```zsh